Now that spring has sprung and summer is coming quick on the horizon, you’re probably feeling the pressure to look your best.

 Indoor tanning and spray tans aren’t the only ways to darken one’s pigmentation.
 Outdoor tanning, the practice of inducing a sunburn on purpose to get a tan, is also an option.

-Though it might seem appealing to get tan the old fashioned and organic way, outdoor tanning comes with its own set of risks.
-“Sunbathing” is a misleading term for something that could actually do a lot of harm.
+Though it might seem appealing to get tanned the old fashioned and organic way, outdoor tanning comes with its own set of risks.
+“Sunbathing” is a seemingly benign term for something that could actually do a lot of harm.

 According to the AIM at Melanoma Foundation, when UV rays deteriorate the skin, your body gets melanocytes to create more melanin, which then gets absorbed by skin cells for protection.